 More Care, Fewer Cops: Next Steps to Reimagine Public Safety in Culver City

 CCAN calls on the City Council to set clear policy direction for genuinely reimagining public safety in Culver City by reducing reliance on policing and advancing racial equity.
-At its April 26 meeting, the Council should take the following steps to endorse and begin implementing the recommendations of Solidarity Consulting’s January 18, 2021 report “Recommendations to Advance Racial Equity and Social Justice.”
+At its April 26 meeting (item A-2), the Council should take the following steps to endorse and begin implementing the recommendations of Solidarity Consulting’s January 18, 2021 report “Recommendations to Advance Racial Equity and Social Justice.”
+More general background info on #DefundCCPD is here.
 The Council should vote on a formal resolution reflecting these points:

 1) Immediately freeze hiring of new CCPD officers, including from the pool of applicants CCPD solicited in January 2021 after Solidarity Consulting’s report and without Council authorization or public debate.